chaospikes/SIT210/Task4.1Interrupts/README.md

   * Returns true to indicate a valid slider event
 - If no valid change is detected:
   * Returns false

+## bh1750_connected()

+- Use Wire.beginTransmission to initiate communication with the BH1750 using its I2C address
+- Check if the status code returned is 0, returns true if the device acknowledges (ACK), meaning it is present on the bus

 ### handle_slider_event()